ardishko/OuterHeaven/README.md

 The general philosophy is this configuration is simplicity and modularity.
 Mostly so people I tell about NixOS can look at my configuration and understand it.

-I'm also making it so that
-(and as a sidenote, this configuration will be a multi-system configuration in the future but I will not do it in a convoluded way like most people do, it will be easy to remove and add a device from the configuration and it's for this reason that I want to make it as easy as possible to migrate from your automatically generated configuration to this configuration.
-Most updated configuration will be on my main machine since most my other devices don't really need a lot.)
+(as a sidenote, this configuration will be a multi-system configuration in the future but I will not do it in a convoluded way like most people do, it will be easy to remove and add a device from the configuration and it's for this reason that I want to make it as easy as possible to migrate from your automatically generated configuration to this configuration.
+The most updated configuration will be on my main machine since most my other devices don't really need a lot.)

 *ALSO, THIS CONFIG IS GOING THROUGH SOME ORGANIZATION HELL AND I CAN'T FIX IT ALL IN ONE COMMIT AS I NEED TO SPLIT MY WORK UP OTHERWISE I WON'T BE ABLE TO WRITE THIS CONFIG AT ALL DUE TO RESPONSIBILITIES, I ASK THAT YOU STAY TUNED FOR MY ORGANIZATION UPDATE SOON*
 # Versioning